Alexandru Philippide: Debut years

 In 1897, Philippide married a Romanian woman.
 This was Lucreția Nemțeanu, a young novice at Agapia Monastery, where her sister was a nun.
 Her father, the former mayor of Vânători-Neamț, was the administrator of the mental hospital in Târgu Neamț.
 He first learned of Lucreția when he saw her photograph in the hands of her brother, a student of his, and asked to meet her; a month and a half later, the two were married.
 This time, both a civil and a religious (Romanian Orthodox) service were held, probably at the insistence of his new in-laws.
 Although remarking on her "rotten poverty", he admired Lucreția's youth, beauty and kindness, considering her the opposite of Johanna.
 Their son, born in 1900, was the future poet Alexandru A. Philippide.
 The latter would recall the Spartan education received from his father, involving a strict program of Homeric verse in the original Greek.
-The elder Philippide drew a sharp distinction between science, which he regarded as the province of manly, knowledge-seeking personalities; and literature, particularly poetry, which for him was an unserious activity for sensitive small minds.
-Although he had flirted with poetry as a young man, he was saddened to see his son adopt it as a profession.

 Junimea and dictionary project

-Philippide entered Junimea society in the early 1890s, during its gradual relocation to Bucharest, the national capital.
+Philippide only entered Junimea in the early 1890s, during its gradual relocation to Bucharest, the national capital.
 He then remained in contact with the young intellectuals who still met in Iași, where Junimea maintained a nominal presence—with N. Volenti and Teohari Antonescu as mainstays.
 Philippide was disgusted by the provincial airs of Iași Junimism.
 In December 1898, he wrote a letter to Junimea founder Titu Maiorescu, telling him that his creation had "degenerated" beyond recognition: "joke has turned to buffoonery, sally to insanity, liberty to anarchy."
 His time at Junimea did not leave a significant impact on his thinking: it was for him primarily a means of access to high society and developing useful connections with prominent figures capable of helping him advance.
 Later, once he was secure in his professorship, he distanced himself from Junimism, particularly its political manifestation.

 Philippide did retain something of the conservative aesthetics promoted by Maiorescu, with which his tastes and sensibilities naturally fit in.
 Like Maiorescu himself, he derided didacticism, "social ideals" in art, and the Marxist school of Constantin Dobrogeanu-Gherea.
-He detailed this hostility in his essay Idealuri ("Ideals"), serialized by the Junimea magazine, Convorbiri Literare, in 1892 and 1893: Philippide thought it absurd that Dobrogeanu-Gherea equated cultural heritage with socialist culture, and was infuriated by the Marxist claim that Junimea would not survive at all in cultural memory.
+He detailed this hostility in his essay Idealuri ("Ideals"), serialized by Convorbiri Literare in 1892 and 1893: Philippide thought it absurd that Dobrogeanu-Gherea equated cultural heritage with socialist culture, and was infuriated by the Marxist claim that Junimea would not survive at all in cultural memory.
 Writing from a Junimist standpoint, he opined that a writer must take literary tradition into account, and that his writing should be devoid of moralizing.
 According to literary historian Z. Ornea, Idealuri is "dense, confused, and rather outside the scope of the polemic", as well as "passionately violent" in tone.